the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `enums` - useful to model choice and keep track of state/can be declared outside of a contract
 `events` - allow logging to the Ethereum blockchain; Use cases for events are: Listening for events and updating user interface; cheap form of storage
 `fallback` - a special function executed either when a function that does not exist is called or Ether is sent directly to a contract but receive() does not exist or msg.data is not empty; fallback has a 2300 gas limit when called by transfer or send
+`fuzzing` -
 `gas` - transactions with higher gas price have higher priority to be included in a block;
 `immutable` - can be set inside the constructor but cannot be modified afterwards, more `gas efficient`: `i_owner` - i meaning immutable
+`invariant` -
 `Keccak256` - [SHA-3](https://en.wikipedia.org/wiki/SHA-3)/Secure Hash Algorithm; using it in a [contract](https://www.youtube.com/watch?v=wCD3fOlsGc4)
 `modifier` - `_;` - the underscore proceeds with code; code that can be run before and/or after a function call
   1. Restrict access